-Third Party Direct Billing
+Direct Third Party Billing

-Students may authorize direct billing from the university to a third party.
-Students must first submit a voucher/letter or military tuition assistance form to One Stop or appropriate Center.
-The voucher must include beginning and end dates of the academic term, courses covered, books, and other fees covered (if any) and maximum dollar value.
-Paperwork is due before the term start date.
-Payers will bebilled at the beginning of the term covered by the voucher.
-Payment is due within 30 days of the billing, finance charges are waived upon confirmation of the approved authorization.
-Student reimbursement based upon satisfactory completion of the course and grades are not subject to third party billing.
+Students eligible to participate in third-party direct billing, in which a third party will be authorizing direct billing from the university to the party, must first submit a voucher to the Office of the Bursar.
+The voucher must include beginning and end dates of the academic term, courses covered, books, insurance, other fees covered (if any) and maximum dollar value.
+Payers (employers or others) will be billed at the beginning of the term covered by the voucher.
+Payment is due within 30 days of billing.
+Finance charges are waived upon confirmation of approved authorization.